effekt-lang/effekt/examples/features/loops.effekt.md

 The operations `break` and `continue` have their usual semantics, except that they are handled by `loop` as operations of the algebraic effect `Control`.

-Additionally, the standard library also includes the fucntions `each` and `repeat`.
+Additionally, the standard library also includes the functions `each` and `repeat`.

 ```effekt:repl
 each(1, 11) { (n) => if (n.mod(2) == 0) println(n)  }